bluelibs/bluelibs/packages/nova/DOCUMENTATION.md

 ### Summary

-If you want to use MongoDB, Nova is the most advanced and fastest relational data fetcher on Node ecosystem at the moment.
+If you want to use MongoDB, Nova is the most advanced and fastest relational data fetcher in the Node ecosystem at the moment.
 Even if you do not use the whole `BlueLibs` ecosystem it's still a must for you.

 ### Boilerplates